Private Provider Information

 What Constitutes Proper Notice

-Notice shall be deemed to be provided to the person or entity when successfully transmitted to the facsimile number listed for that person or entity in the permit application or revised permit application, or, if no facsimile number is stated, when actually received by that person or entity.
+Notice shall be deemed to be provided to the person or entity when successfully transmitted to the facsimile number or email listed for that person or entity in the permit application or revised permit application; or, if no facsimile number is stated, when actually received in person.

 Dispute of Identified Plan Deficiencies